Raytwo/ARCropolis/README.md

 # ARCropolis

 A Skyline plugin for replacing arbitrary files in Smash Ultimate with files of arbitrary size.
 Made in equal parts by Raytwo and jam1garner, with lots of help from Shadow as well.
-Effect files (.eff) are not currently supported.

-**Warning:** Not everything will work.
-Report issues to the issues tab.
+**Warning:** Numshexb files larger than the original currently cause a crash.
+This is being investigated.

 ### Installation